|Home » Recycle Ink Cartridges|

 eCycle Group manages all aspects of the collection and payment process, so please reach out to them directly with any questions.
 The process is simple: once you have located your printer cartridges on their list, fill in the number of cartridges you are returning and calculate the amount due.
 Be sure to fill in your contact information and preferred method of payment.

 Recycling your printer ink cartridges makes sense - it's good for the environment because it reduces the amount of plastic put into landfills.
 And it's good for your wallet by giving you cash back for your empty cartridges.
-Learn more about recycling inkjet cartridges.
+Read the below to learn more about recycling inkjet cartridges.

 How to Recycle Empty Ink Cartridges